README

 Development

-- Server Setup: The MCP server is created using
+- Server Setup: The MCP server is created with

 Key Components